wilburnlab/Edgington2024_DarkUbiquitylome/README.md

-This code can been verified to work under the following environment:
+This code has been verified to work under the following environment:
 | Package      | Version   |
 |--------------|-----------|
 | Python       |  3.7.10   |